Sanjay-George/ad-blocker-blocker-blocker/README.md

 ## Contribution

-Suggestions and pull requests are welcomed!.
+Suggestions and pull requests are welcome!.

 ---